shopware5/devdocs/source/blog/_posts/2017-08-24-mutation-testing.md

 Anyone who is just searching for the example source code and does not want to read the complete blog post, <a href="https://github.com/teiling88/mutation-testing">here it is.</a>
 </div>

 In this blog post I want to present the concept of mutation testing and a simple example with [humbug](https://github.com/humbug/humbug) for you.
-For a few months we have reached the 100 % code coverage goal in our actual project the [b2b-suite](https://docs.enterprise.shopware.com/b2b-suite/).
+A few months ago, we have reached the 100 % code coverage goal in our actual project, the [b2b-suite](https://docs.enterprise.shopware.com/b2b-suite/).
 But what does this number stand for?
 Yes it ***only*** says you created enough unit-tests to execute every single line of code in your application.
 Nothing more.
-In the following sections I will create an simple class which is completely covered with unit tests.
+In the following sections I will create a simple class which is completely covered with unit tests.
 After that we will improve the tests and show how mutation testing can support us there.

 ## Create an example class and unit tests

-Let us have a look on this simple comparison class as example:
+Let us have a look on this simple comparison example class:
 ```php
 <?php declare(strict_types=1);